Allergic reaction to 14K white gold band

 March 18, 2010

-ok so after a week of wearing my ring I started getting a rash so I took it off. the more alarming thing, however, is that my finger puffed up like a balloon and was very painful at first. not just swollen skin, like my whole finger has been swollen for 3 days.
-I am going to try the vinegar/hydrogen peroxide thing, but I haven't been able to find anyone else saying there whole finger swelled up!Cayla Fisher
+!!
+Okay, so after a week of wearing my ring I started getting a rash so I took it off.
+The more alarming thing, however, is that my finger puffed up like a balloon and was very painful at first.
+Not just swollen skin, like my whole finger has been swollen for 3 days.
+I am going to try the vinegar/hydrogen peroxide thing, but I haven't been able to find anyone else saying their whole finger swelled up!Cayla Fisher

 - Waco, Texas

 Q. I'm allergic to nickel. can I wear 14k white gold diamond stud earrings?

 I also want to get my ears pierced. can I wear surgical steel earrings while my ears heal?

 A. Hi Frank.
 Some white gold is palladium based instead of nickel based.
 Try a "nickel-free" supplier (adv. nonickel.com), or buy them when traveling in Europe where leachable nickel is not allowed in jewelry.